-dies, RTV, or Strategic Communication
+^{}Includes a required track in Film Studies, RTV, or Strategic Communication

-Includes a required track in Biomedical, Ecology&Wildlife, or Secondary Education fulfill a minor requirement.
+^{}Includes a required track in Biomedical, Ecology & Wildlife, or Secondary Education

-Students majoring in these programs may not choose a similar area in Natural Science and Mathematics to
+^{}Students majoring in these programs may not choose a similar area in Natural Science and Mathematics to fulfill a minor requirement.

-Students majoring in these program are exempted from formal minor requirements outside the area of the major due to the multidisciplinary state mandates for licensure.
+^{}Students majoring in these programs are exempted from formal minor requirements outside the area of the major due to the multidisciplinary state mandates for licensure.